Legislative Council Standing Orders - Chapter 8

 (1) If a Minister does not furnish an answer to a question on notice within 30 days of the asking of that question and does not, within that period, provide to the Member who asked the question an explanation satisfactory to that Member as to why an answer has not been provided -

-(a) at the conclusion of the normal time for answering questions on notice on any day after that period the Member may ask the relevant Minister for an explanation; and
+(a) at the conclusion of the normal time for answering questions on notice, a non-Government Member on a Wednesday, and a Government Member on a Thursday, after that period, may ask the relevant Minister for an explanation; and

 (b) at the conclusion of any such explanation the Member may move, without notice, "That the Council take note of the explanation".